Mentor Research Institute

 • Setting Narrow Price Brackets for Services: Health plans may engage in price bracketing, wherein they establish a rigid range of prices for certain services.
 This reduces competition among providers and creates an environment where they are forced to accept lower payments for services, even under value-based contracts.
 The plan can claim these are necessary to maintain value, but the lack of flexibility can lead to underpayment for services rendered.

-• Price Fixing in Provider Networks: Health plans may engage in price fixing by conspiring to set fixed reimbursement rates across providers, limiting their ability to negotiate higher payments even when meeting performance goals under P4P contracts.
+• Price Fixing in Provider Networks: Health plans may engage in y conspiring to set fixed reimbursement rates across providers, limiting their ability to negotiate higher payments even when meeting performance goals under P4P contracts.
 This practice stifles competition and can undermine the financial stability of providers, especially smaller practices.

 5. Contracts of Adhesion